-- 1919: Will Brown was lynched by a white mob of 20,000 people in downtown Omaha, alleged to have raped a white woman.
+- 1919: On September 31, Will Brown was lynched by a white mob of 20,000 people in downtown Omaha, alleged to have raped a white woman.
 Rioters turn to the Near North Side neighborhood, only stopped by US Army from Fort Omaha.

 - 1919: Harry Haywood became radicalized by white mob rule over South Omaha.
 He eventually became a leader of the Communist Party of America.

 - 1920: Redlining was imposed on African Americans using insurers, banks, real estate agents and landlords to create a black ghetto in the Near North Side neighborhood.
 It stays intact through the 1950s.